ammarakk/physical-ai-humanoid-book/docs/part1/chapter1-embodied-intelligence.md

 The fundamental premise that perception is not a passive reception of sensory data but an active exploration and manipulation of the environment through coordinated sensory and motor interactions.
 The quality of perception is contingent upon the actions available to the agent, emphasizing the tight coupling between sensing and acting.

+In Physical AI, this principle is implemented through:
+- ROS 2 Nodes, Topics, and Services for sensorimotor interaction
+- Bridging Python Agents to ROS controllers using rclpy
+- Understanding URDF (Unified Robot Description Format) for humanoids

 ### 3.2 Situatedness

 Intelligence is not abstract or context-independent but arises from an agent's specific situation within a physical and social environment.
 Agent behaviors and perceptions are inherently context-dependent and shaped by environmental affordances and constraints.

+This is addressed in:
+- Physics simulation and environment building in Gazebo
+- High-fidelity rendering and human-robot interaction in Unity
+- Simulating sensors: LiDAR, Depth Cameras, and IMUs

 ### 3.3 Enactivism

 A theoretical framework positing that cognition is not merely internal representation but emerges from the dynamic interaction between an agent and its environment.
 The agent actively constitutes its own world through its engagement, rather than passively processing pre-existing environmental information.

+Implemented through:
+- NVIDIA Isaac Sim for photorealistic simulation and synthetic data generation
+- Isaac ROS for hardware-accelerated VSLAM (Visual SLAM) and navigation
+- Nav2 for path planning for bipedal humanoid movement

 ### 3.4 Morphological Computation